 - 1. A monopoly has only one or a single (mono) seller. - 2.
 Duopoly has two (duo) sellers. - 3.
 Oligopoly has little or fewer (oligo) number of sellers. - 4.
 Monopolistic competition has many or several numbers of sellers.

-The suffix poly has its origin from Greek word Polus which means many or more than one.
+The suffix poly has its origin from Greek word Polus which means many seller.